As pandemic persists, counties confront emergency measures to house the homeless

 New York City in July started transferring thousands of homeless people from hotels back to shelters, drawing criticism from housing advocates.
 Cities across California, including San Francisco and San Jose, closed some of their hotel shelters over the summer.
 In Independence, Ohio, 50 homeless men were forced to leave a hotel a month earlier than expected after complaints of “disorderly conduct” from a neighboring community.

-In the Washington region, both Fairfax County and the District have been placing some homeless individuals in hotels.
+In the D.C. region, both Fairfax County and the District have been placing some homeless individuals in hotels.
 Fairfax plans to maintain its program for as long as the federal government provides financial support.
-(The Biden administration recently said it would pay for emergency shelter until the end of the year).
-The District did not immediately respond to inquiries about the future of its program.
+(The Biden administration recently said it would pay for emergency shelter until the end of the year.)
+The District plans to use extended federal funding to continue its pandemic emergency housing program over the next few months.

 “This was always described as ‘it’s an emergency situation and we’re going to find a better solution,’ ” Montgomery County Council President Tom Hucker (D-District 5) said about the county’s use of recreation centers.
 Hucker, who is weighing a bid for county executive, said he thinks it is unfair to occupy the public facilities in Silver Spring, where communities are poorer and more racially diverse than in other parts of Montgomery.